-During the first half of 2020, Helaba reported a pretax loss of €274 million due to €151 million in loan loss provisions, a €170 million trading loss, and a €133 million loss from hedge accounting.
+In H1 2020, Helaba had reported a pretax loss of €274 million due to €151 million in loan loss provisions, a €170 million trading loss, and a €133 million loss from hedge accounting.
 However, as financial markets recovered, volatility reduced, and government support programmes in Germany and elsewhere stabilised the real economy in the second half of the year, Helaba was able to record a Moody's adjusted pretax profit of €151 million for the full-year 2020 (2019: 383 million).
 The result included €296 million of loan loss provisions (mainly IFRS 9 Stage 2 provisions), while net interest income of €1,172 million and net fee and commission income of €435 million remained resilient, the trading result broke even, and operating costs of €1,442 million declined by 3% year-over-year.